• Skip to primary navigation

 • Panela Fried Cheese Tacos

-Panela cheese on a gray plate
+Panela cheese sliced up on a white plate.

 🙋 What is Panela?